isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev.rst

   corrs <- query_exec(q, project="YOUR PROJECT ID", useLegacySql=F)

   # Use bigrquery to get the results or export the results to cloud storage and
-  # download them like so.
+  # download them like so:
   # gcs_url <- "gs://MY-BUCKET/MY-FILE.csv"
   # corrs <- read.csv(pipe(sprintf("gsutil cat %s", gcs_url)))